TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 5/Revelation 5.3.md

 ---

-And no one in the heaven, or on the earth, or under the earth, was able to open the book, or to look thereon.
+No one in heaven above, or on the earth, or under the earth, was able to open the book, or to look in it.